cxl-reskit/cxl-reskit/tools/README.md

 ## MLC

-One valuable tool that is not embedded within this Resource Kit is the mlc program from Intel.
+One valuable tool that is not embedded within this Resource Kit is the Memory Latency Checker (MLC) program from Intel.
 It is not open source, but can be freely downloaded from intel from [this web site](https://www.intel.com/content/www/us/en/developer/articles/tool/intelr-memory-latency-checker.html).

 You will need to download this tool in order to run the examples that use mlc.